PBKS vs CSK Dream11 Team Prediction VIVO IPL 2021 Match 8

 Dream11 Team Prediction

-PBKS vs CSK VIVO IPL 2021: Captain, Fantasy Playing Tips, Today’s Probable XIs For Today’s Punjab Kings vs Chennai Super Kings T20 Match 8 at Wankhede Stadium, Mumbai 7.30 PM IST April 16 Friday: Also Read - IPL 2021: Enjoying Working With Ricky Ponting - Prithvi Shaw
+PBKS vs CSK VIVO IPL 2021: Captain, Fantasy Playing Tips, Today’s Probable XIs For Today’s Punjab Kings vs Chennai Super Kings T20 Match 8 at Wankhede Stadium, Mumbai 7.30 PM IST April 16 Friday: Also Read - IPL 2021: You Can't be Leading if You Are Batting at Number 7 - Gautam Gambhir on MS Dhoni

 Punjab Kings on the other hand survived a scare from Rajasthan Royals captain Sanju Samson, who hit a century, in their first match as they held on to win the game by a slender margin of four runs even after having put up 221.